Qimant language: Classifications

-The language belongs to the western branch of the Agaw or Central Cushitic languages.
-Other (extinct) members of this branch are Qwara and Kayla.
-Along with all other Cushitic languages, Qimant belongs to the Afro-Asiatic language family.
+The language belongs to the western branch of the Agaw languages.
+Other (extinct) varieties of this branch are Qwara and Kayla.
+Along with all other Cushitic languages, Qimant belongs to the Afroasiatic language family.

 Geographic distribution and sociolinguistic situation

-Qimant is the original language of the Qemant people of Semien Gondar Zone and Ethiopia.
+Qimant is the original language of the Qemant people of North Gondar Zone, Ethiopia.
 Although the ethnic population of the Qemant was 172,327 at the 1994 census, only a very small fraction of these speak the language nowadays.
-All speakers live either in Chilga woreda or in Lay Armachiho woreda.
-The number of first-language speakers is 1625, the number of second language speakers 3450.
+All speakers live either in the Chilga or Lay Armachiho woredas.
+The number of first-language speakers is 1,625, the number of second language speakers 3,450.
 All speakers of the language are older than 30 years, and more than 75% are older than 50 years.
 The language is no longer passed on to the next generation of speakers.
 Most ethnic Qemant people speak Amharic.
-Qimant is not spoken in public or even at house as a means of day communication any more, but is reduced to a secret code.
+Qimant is not spoken in public or even within the home as a means of daily communication anymore, but is reduced to a secret code.Today, most ethnic Qemants overwhelmingly identify as Amharas, and Qemant was removed as an identity from Ethiopia’s 2007 national census, but there are some Qemant communities who are still attempting to preserve their culture and language.

 Dialects/Varieties

-It is not clear to what extent Kayla, Qwara and Qimant have been dialects of the same Western Agaw language, or were languages distinct from each other.
+It is not clear to what extent Kayla, Qwara, and Qimant have been dialects of the same Western Agaw language, or were languages distinct from each other.